Nextdoor/shrun/README.md

-# phlaml
+# shrun

 Yaml test flow runner

 ## Usage

-Run commands phlaml <file>.
+Run commands shrun <file>.
 Inspired by CircleCi's circle.yaml files.

 ## Format

-phlaml expects a yaml file as input, with the top-level being a "sequence."
+shrun expects a yaml file as input, with the top-level being a "sequence."

 Note that in yaml, a number of symbols require quotation marks: